alishair7071/Multivendor/README.md

 - Provide a seamless customer experience (browse, cart, checkout, payments).
 - Create a dedicated seller dashboard for product and order management.
 - Develop an admin control panel to manage users, sellers, and transactions.
 - Integrate payment gateways for secure transactions.
+- Provide real-time chat between sellers and customers using Socket.IO.
 - Deploy the project with cloud services for real-world accessibility.

 ---